* TYPES OF CABLES

 * Smaller size (much thinner and lighter weight)

-~ Disadvantages of fibre-optic cable are it costs more than twisted-pair or
+~ Disadvantages of fibre-optic cable are it costs more than twisted-pair oruse light to transmit signal.
+Each strand, call optical fibre, is an thin as a

 coaxial cable and can be difficult to install and modify.
 Despite these